MarcusFelius/workshop-pipelines/readme_feedback.md

 Once all the pieces are together, pipelines configured for every service in our system, it's the time to add the job to Jenkins and execute it.

 Green balls!

+I have a build failure because I got 'Performance tests' twice and 'Dependency vulnerability scan' twice in the name.
+Jenkins doesn't like this.
+Then change the name?
+However, both stages are mostly the same...